What is a chickpea?

 - Gulabi group: A group containing varieties whose size is framed between Kalubi and Desi.
 They have smooth, rounded, more like a pea.

-Production, consumption and export of chickpeas in the world
+Production, consumption and exportation of chickpeas in the world

 There are about 10 million hectares of land in the world for growing chickpeas.
 India has about 7 million.